akanksha317/Video-Conferencing-App/README.md

 # Video conferencing app #
-Zoom Clone that works on Android
+Video Conferencing App that works on Android

 ### Features: ###
 Google Sign In<br>